tfoote/pcl-release/doc/tutorials/content/normal_estimation.rst

 For the speed-savvy users, PCL provides an additional implementation of surface normal estimation which uses multi-core/multi-threaded paradigms using OpenMP to speed the computation.
-The name of the class is **pcl::NormaleEstimationOMP**, and its API is 100% compatible to the single-threaded **pcl::NormalEstimation**, which makes it suitable as a drop-in replacement.
+The name of the class is **pcl::NormalEstimationOMP**, and its API is 100% compatible to the single-threaded **pcl::NormalEstimation**, which makes it suitable as a drop-in replacement.
 On a system with 8 cores, you should get anything between 6-8 times faster computation times.